huynhnguyennhu/SettlementApi/README.md

 # How to test
 1. Run SettlementApi project.
-2. Use Postman to test with payloads in the following format:
+2. Use Swagger to test with payloads in the following format:
 {
     "bookingTime": "15:01",
     "name":"John Smith"